 Why does Google allow “negative SEO” in the first place?

 I have explained already why it makes sense for Google to make links a risky business and to actually make the foundation of the Web, hypertext a thing of the past.

-So the disavow tool is not a solution of the negative SEO problem it just makes things worse by creating more negative SEO opportunities.
+So the disavow tool is not a solution of the negative SEO problem!

 * Creative Commons image by Ashley Rose